Blog > Last mile delivery

 The packaging, and more generally, the care taken in preparing the package, is another essential element to enhance the delivery.

 Here are some suggestions of good practices found on social networks.
-Some buyers are indeed very happy to share their delivery experiences there, so much so that a new phenomenon has emerged: the unpacking or unboxing videos.
+Some buyers are indeed very happy to share their delivery experiences there, so much so that a new phenomenon has emerged: unpacking or unboxing videos.

 For an online retailer, it can be tempting to make it difficult or impossible to return orders.
 Between the complex logistics involved and the labor costs, managing the returns process is very expensive.